Posted: 6/15/22 | June 15th, 2022

 Don’t Forget Travel Insurance

-1. I’m not here to call anyone specifically out but there’s an article that goes down that highlights some people.
+1. I’m not here to call anyone specifically out but here’s an article that highlights some people.

 2. The best book on this subject is Mistakes Were Made (but Not by Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts.